 Maybe this is retribution for T-Mobile shutting down their short code back in 2010, but we’ve just learned that SMS provider Club Texting has filed a class-action lawsuit against the major cell phone providers, the CTIA, and even SMS aggregators.
 This class action lawsuit claims that all the defendants (listed below) have been conspiring since 2003 to set up a system under which SMS providers must lease expensive five-digit phone numbers (Short Codes) and pay exorbitant transmission, connectivity, and content review fees, generating an extra $2.3 billion a year for the conspirators.
 Oh, SNAP!

-Club Texting is seeks class certification, treble damages for violations of the Sherman Act and wants the monopoly stopped.
+Club Texting is seeking class certification, treble damages for violations of the Sherman Act, and wants the monopoly stopped.

 - Verizon Wireless

 - ClearSky Mobile Media

 - Upoc Networks

 - WMC Global

 Do you think Club Texting has a legitimate case?
 What are your thoughts?
 Let me know in the comments section below.